My favorite credit card for free travel regularly offers a huge sign-on bonus which can help you take many flights for

 Q: If I open a Southwest Rapid Rewards Premier Visa now, when will I get my bonus points?

-A: To earn the sign-on bonus, you will need to meet the minimum spending requirement of $2,000 in the first three months after opening your account.
+A: To earn the sign-on bonus, you will need to meet the minimum spending requirement in the first three months after opening your account.
 When you receive your first statement (online or in the mail), you will be able to find when your statement closes each month.

-In the example above, my statement closed on November 7th, 2016.
-You can expect to see the 50,000 points deposited in your Rapid Rewards account about five days after the closing date of the statement during which you met the $2,000 minimum spend.
+In the example above, my statement closed on November 7th.
+You can expect to see your bonus points deposited in your Rapid Rewards account about five days after the closing date of the statement during which you met the minimum spend.

 And if it isn’t clear, the requirement is to spend $1,000 total on the card during the first three months after card opening, so that may be spread over several statements.
 Also, the annual fee and returns do not count toward the minimum spend, so be sure you get enough of your regular spending on this card so as to not miss out on the bonus!